zorantica/db_apex_utils/wrapper/README.md

 The code is actually wrapped inside the database by using methods from DBMS_DDL package.

-But to fetch and send a content of files to the database, in order to be wrapped, it requires 3 building blocks:
+To fetch and send a content of files to the database in order to be wrapped, it requires 3 building blocks:

 - local bash script file
 - ORDS REST Service module
 - database package

-First, the local bash script stored on Your computer is fetching a content of local files conatining a PL/SQL code.
+First, the local bash script stored on Your computer is fetching a content of local files conatining PL/SQL code.

-Second, a content of local files is sent to the ORDS REST service via POST request by using a standard CURL utility.
+Second, a content of local files is sent to the ORDS REST service via POST request by using a well known CURL utility.

-ORDS module is then calling a database PL/SQL function and it passes a content of files received in the request.
+ORDS module is then calling a database PL/SQL function and passes a content of file received in the request.
 The function wraps a code and returns wrapped code to the ORDS module, which passes it back as a response to the bash script.

 Bash script is then storing a recieved wrapped content in the separate local file so that the original PL/SQL code is not overwritten.